daveshap/DavidShapiroBlog/docs/_posts/2020-10-16-hyperflex-rest-api-python.md

 Note: The `timeout` option became necessary because sometimes HyperFlex doesn't respond as fast as you'd like.
 Sometimes it's lightning fast.
 I don't really know why there's variance.

-Another note: The `cluster` object returns has child elements `/entityRef/id`.
-This is the `Cluster UUID` or `CUUID` that you will need to reference the cluster by later.
-Again - this was not documented anywhere!
-To make matters even worse, the CUUID is URL encoded so you have to manually convert it back like so: `cuuid = cluster['entityRef']['id'].replace(':','%3A')`.
-Starting to see why I'm grumpy about the HyperFlex REST API?

 ```python
 def get_hx_clusters(fqdn, token):